CoderSupriyo/RoyalePerk/README.md

-# Multiverse
+# RoyalePerk
-A bot with everything
+A CR BOT